keithmburu/courses/2020-compling/syllabus.md

 ### Communication

 Students are free to e-mail me for any reason.
-However, professors receive too much e-mail, and the best way to receive a fast response and jump to the front of the line is to contact me through Piazza.
+However, professors receive too much e-mail, and the best way to receive a fast response and jump to the front of the line is to contact me through [Piazza](http://www.piazza.com).
 I will check Piazza for student mail at 4:30pm every weekday.
 In general, messages received after 5pm on Friday or during holidays will be checked the next business day.
-Students may also schedule one-on-one time through audio/video chat or through text-based live chatting, based on their preference.
+Students may also schedule one-on-one time through audio/video chat or through text-based live chatting, based on their preference.  **Students are strongly encouraged to ask general questions on the message board instead of by e-mailing me directly.** This allows all students to benefit from the dialogue.

 ### Academic Honesty